MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-03-tlol-part-3-initial-ideas.markdown

 ### Acquiring Data

-The previous posts highlighted the main difficulties with creating human level game playing AIs.
+The previous posts highlighted the main difficulties with creating human-level game playing AIs.
 The central issue with all of these systems was having enough high quality data to learn from.
 It is highly recommended to read [part 1](https://miscellaneousstuff.github.io/project/2021/09/01/tlol-human-level-in-league-of-legends-using-deep-learning.html) and [part 2](https://miscellaneousstuff.github.io/project/2021/09/02/tlol-human-level-in-league-of-legends-using-deep-learning.html)